Kulapat Yantrasast

-Kulapat Yantrasast (born in Bangkok) is a practitioner in the fields of architecture, art, and design.
-Originally from Thailand and now based in Los Angeles, he is the founding partner and Creative Director of wHY, a multidisciplinary design practice.
+Kulapat Yantrasast (กุลภัทร ยันตรศาสตร, born in 1968 or 1969 in Bangkok) is an architect and designer.
+Originally from Thailand and now based in Los Angeles, he is a founding partner and Creative Director of WHY, a multidisciplinary design practice.
 In 2007 Yantrasast led the design for the Grand Rapids Art Museum, the first art museum building in the world to receive the LEED Gold certification for environmentally sustainable design.
-As Creative Director of wHY, Yantrasast is known as a leading architect for the art world, and he has made a number of public speaking appearances discussing creativity, food, architecture, and human flourishing.

 Background

 Yantrasast was born in Bangkok, Thailand, where he graduated with honors from Chulalongkorn University.
-He received his M.Arch. and Ph.D. degrees in Architecture from the University of Tokyo, under a Japanese Government scholarship.
+He received his M.Arch. and Ph.D. degrees in architecture from the University of Tokyo, under a Japanese Government scholarship.

 He is currently on the Board of Trustees of the Pulitzer Arts Foundation and the Noguchi Museum, and he is part of the Artists Council for the Hammer Museum at UCLA.
-Yantrasast has served on the Artists’ Committee of the Americans for the Arts since 2005, the nation’s oldest organization for support of the arts in the society.
+Yantrasast has served on the Artists’ Committee of the Americans for the Arts since 2005.

 Professional career

-From 1996 to 2003, Yantrasast worked as a close associate of the world-renowned Japanese architect Tadao Ando, responsible for international projects including the Modern Art Museum of Fort Worth in Fort Worth, Texas (2002), Armani / Teatro in Milan, Italy (2001), Fondation Francois Pinault pour l’Art Contemporain in Paris, France (2001–2003), the Calder Museum project in Philadelphia, PA, (1999–2002) and the Clark Art Institute in Williamstown, MA (2001-2014) as well as international design competitions.
+From 1996 to 2003, Yantrasast worked as an associate of Japanese architect Tadao Ando, responsible for international projects including the Modern Art Museum of Fort Worth in Fort Worth, Texas (2002), Armani / Teatro in Milan, Italy (2001), Fondation Francois Pinault pour l’Art Contemporain in Paris, France (2001–2003), the Calder Museum project in Philadelphia, PA, (1999–2002) and the Clark Art Institute in Williamstown, MA (2001–2014) as well as international design competitions.

-Yantrasast founded wHY Architecture in 2003, later shortened to wHY.
-The studio's first major commission was the completion of the Grand Rapids Art Museum (2007) in Michigan. wHY has since worked on a number of important museum projects, including the expansion of the Speed Art Museum in Louisville, KT, and gallery design and planning for Harvard Art Museums and the Art Institute of Chicago.
+Yantrasast co-founded WHY Architecture in 2003 with Yo-Ichiro Hakomori.
+The studio's first major commission was the completion of the Grand Rapids Art Museum (2007) in Michigan.
+WHY has since worked on a number of large museum projects, including the expansion of the Speed Art Museum in Louisville, KY, and gallery design and planning for Harvard Art Museums and the Art Institute of Chicago.

 The practice is currently engaged in major gallery renovation projects including the Rockefeller Wing of the Metropolitan Museum of Art and the Northwest Coast Hall at the American Museum of Natural History.
 Other leading cultural projects include a new contemporary art museum in Makati, Philippines, and the Tchaikovsky Academic Opera and Ballet Theater in Perm, Russia.

 Yantrasast has also designed a number of private residences, including large scale homes in Malibu, Venice Beach, and Beverly Hills, CA, and villas in Chiang Mai and Phuket in Thailand.